-Note: (i) An overall cumulative average of C+ is required to qualify for the Certificate. (ii) To further enhance their educational experiences, students registered in this Certificate are required to be involved in scholarly activities of the Centre for Refugee Studies.
-Further information may be obtained from the Associate Director, Education, Centre for Refugee Studies.
+Note: (i) An overall cumulative average for the certificate. (ii) To further enhance their educational experiences, students registered in this certificate are required to be involved in the scholarly activities of the Centre for Refugee Studies.
+Further information may be obtained from the associate director, Education, Centre for Refugee Studies.

 SCHOOL OF SOCIAL WORK

 Office:

-Room 2099 Kinsmen Building, Tel: 416-736-5226, Fax: 416-650-3861 Director:
+- Room 2099 Kinsmen Building, Tel: 416-736-5226, Fax: 416-650-3861 - Director: